v1.36

 Raw PEM-encoded private key.

-If specified, will override key_file parameter.
+If specified, it will override the key_file parameter.

 Properties: